 Materials: Metal (aluminium) round lampshade.
-Acrylic disc on the bottom and one on top.
-Blue coloured crystal glass rectangular rounded embossed bars.
-Bakelite sockets.
+Acrylic discs on the bottom and on top.
+Blue rectangular rounded embossed crystal glass bars.
+2 Bakelite sockets.

 Cord Length: 60 cm / 23.62”

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.